-Mangahao data from 8 October 1997 to 31 December 2020 are actual data.
+Mangahao data from 8 October 1997 to 31 December 2022 are actual data.
 Inflow data are based on spill from the No. 2 dam and machine generation, i.e., outflows.
-King Country Energy have noted however, that the communications cable downstream of No2 Dam has had issues in the past, with spill data from 28-April-2013 until 2017 deemed unreliable and has been replaced with spill data from No1 Dam.
+King Country Energy have noted however, that the communications cable downstream of No2 Dam has had issues in the past, with spill data from 28-April-2013 until 2017 deemed unreliable and has been replaced with spill data from No. 1 Dam.
 This should be quite accurate as the tipgate position is used to calculate spill flows.
 It does not include spill flows less than 1m3/s.
-For both the 2018 and 2020 HMD updates, No. 2 dam spill and machine generation data was provided and combined to represent the inflows.
+For HMD updates after 2018, No. 2 dam spill and machine generation data was provided and combined to represent the inflows.

-This flow site is not recalculated back to 1932 as part of a full HMD update.
-The data is supplied by KCE/Trustpower and is simply appended to the previous dataset.
+This flow site is not recalculated back to 1931 as part of a full HMD update.
+The data is supplied by KCE/Manawa Energy and is simply appended to the previous dataset unless additional new data is provided i.e. it is treated the same as in an interim update as a full HMD update.

-2.1.7 Patea
+2.1.7 Pātea

-The synthetic outflow data for Patea Power Station was created in 2007.
-Data for this power station was supplied by Trustpower from 1999 to 2007.
-It was therefore necessary to extend this record back from 1999 to 1932.
-To do this, data from Patea River at Mangamingi and McColls were used.
+The synthetic outflow data for Pātea Power Station was created in 2007.
+Data for this power station was historically supplied by Trustpower (now Manawa Energy) from 1999 to 2007.
+It was therefore necessary to extend this record back from 1999 to 1931.
+To do this, data from Pātea River at Mangamingi and McColls were used.

-The Patea at Mangamingi record begins in April 1975 and ends in April 1984.
-The Patea at McColls record runs from November 1986 to July 1995.
+The Pātea at Mangamingi record begins in April 1975 and ends in April 1984.
+The Pātea at McColls record runs from November 1986 to July 1995.
 Data from these two flow sites were combined to give a non-continuous record from 1975 to 1995.

-To create a synthetic record for Patea from 1975 back to 1932, a flow distribution rating (obtained via analysis of Taupo Natural inflow and combined Patea) was applied to Taupo Natural inflow.
+To create a synthetic record for Pātea from 1975 back to 1931, a flow distribution rating (obtained via analysis of Taupō Natural inflow and combined Pātea) was applied to Taupō Natural inflow.

-To reduce the combined Patea flow range to resemble Patea Power Station flows another flow distribution rating was derived using combined Patea and Patea Power Station.
-This flow distribution was then applied to actual and synthetic Patea data to derive synthetic Patea flow data.
+To reduce the combined Pātea flow range to resemble Pātea Power Station flows another flow distribution rating was derived using combined Pātea and Pātea Power Station.
+This flow distribution was then applied to actual and synthetic Pātea data to derive synthetic Pātea flow data.

-This flow site is not recalculated back to 1932 as part of a full HMD update.
-The data is supplied by Trustpower and is simply appended to the previous dataset.
+This flow site is not recalculated back to 1931 as part of a full HMD update.
+The data is supplied by Manawa Energy and is simply appended to the previous dataset unless additional new data is supplied i.e. it is treated the same as in an interim update as a full HMD update.

-Care was taken to maintain the water balance in the Patea River.
+Care was taken to maintain the water balance in the Pātea River.
 Table 2-2 details the mean flows during the record for the synthetic and actual data.

-Table 2-2: The mean outflow for Patea Power Station and Patea River.
+Table 2-2: The mean outflow for Pātea Power Station and Pātea River.

 Record Record Length Mean Flow (m3/s)

-Patea at Mangamingi 1975-1984 24.2
+Pātea at Mangamingi 1975-1984 24.2

-Patea at McColls 1986-1995 28.1
+Pātea at McColls 1986-1995 28.1

-Patea Power Station 1999-2007 18.5
+Pātea Power Station 1999-2007 18.5

-Synthetic Patea Power Station Data 1999-2007 16.9
+Synthetic Pātea Power Station Data 1999-2007 16.9

-Actual and synthetic Patea Power Station 1932-2020 19.6
+Actual and synthetic Pātea Power Station 1931-2022 19.9

-^{}Prior to superimposing the actual Patea record over the HMD series
+^{}Prior to superimposing the actual Pātea record over the HMD series